Ozaq/cxx-deps/build-scripts/README.md

 calling the individual build scripts the following environment variables are exported for the scripts to use:

+`SOURCE_ROOT`
+Specifies root of where all sources are located.
+Use this as base when referring to the source location of your dependency, e.g. `src_path="SOURCE_ROOT/libfoo"`.

 `INSTALL\_PREFIX`
 Specifies root of the install tree, pass it on to cmake with